futurestages/OnBoardXR_Landing_Page/docs/obxr-cruise.md

 ---

 # OnBoardXR Season 1: 'Cruise'
-The inagural showcase of OnBoardXR, premiering March 16, 2021.
+The inagural showcase of scaling our [Jettison](./jettison.md) pipeline to multiple concurrent acts, premiering March 16, 2021.
 Virtual attendees received a custom url allowing them freely explore several 3D environments while interacting with live performers and other attendees.
 A loose theme of "a virtual cruise gone awry" transitioned the audiences from a cruise ship to an underwater ship wreck to a life boat and ending on an island.

 > - [Cast & Crew on **IMDb**](https://www.imdb.com/title/tt15210492/?ref_=nm_flmg_act_12)
 > - [OnBoardXR on **XRMust**](https://www.xrmust.com/xrdatabase/all-experiences/onboardxr/)